loganbwu/photography-portfolio/README.md

    - __Set Up Custom Domain:__ Add a CNAME file to the repository with the custom domain `photosby.loganwu.co.nz`.
    - __Deploy Website:__ Push the code to the `main` branch to trigger deployment.

-I need to ask the user to provide sample images for Phase 2.

-Okay, I've created a detailed development plan for your website based on the 'README.md' file.

 Here's the plan:

 __Phase 1: Basic Structure__